josebasilioo/treinamento-react/.github/pull_request_template.md

 - What i did 2;

 ## How to test
-- What do i have to do to test it?
-(1)
-- What do i have to do to test it?
-(2)
+1. First step i have to do
+2. Second...
+3. Final